ESTATE & PROBATE LAWYER

 - undue influence: The most common cause of will contests is when one person uses his or her power to manipulate another person into signing a will, which eliminates the element of free will and rational judgment that are required to create estate planning documents.

-If you or a loved one is involved in related litigation and need the assistance of skilled counsel, contact a probate attorney near you for a consultation.
-Our law firm stands ready to help, and Oklahoma City estate attorney Jim A. Lyon brings a wealth of experience in formulating your critical documents.
+If you or a loved one are involved in related litigation and need the assistance of skilled counsel, contact The Jim A. Lyon Law Firm.

 How does the probate process unfold?